RohanT766/DeltaHacksXI/README.md

 ## Acknowledgments

-- OpenAI for GPT-4 Vision API
+- Google for Gemini API
 - Giphy for owl animations